companieshouse/psc-verification-web/README.md

 COOKIE_NAME| Name for the cookie |
 COOKIE_SECRET| Used for cookie encryption |
 DEFAULT_SESSION_EXPIRATION| session expiration time|
-DEVELOPERS_LINK| Link for developers |
 DSR_EMAIL_ADDRESS| Email address for the DSR team |
 DSR_PHONE_NUMBER| Phone number for the DSR team |
-FEEDBACK_URL| Link for the user to give feedback on the service|
 GET_PSC01_LINK| Link to obtaining paper form PSC01 |
 GET_RP01_LINK| Link to obtaining paper form RP01 |
 IDV_IMPLEMENTATION_DATE| Date when IDV comes into effect for PSCs |